 Finally, make sure that you're giving yourself boring routines.
 Those that have racing thoughts during the day need a strategy that is so boring, their thoughts stop bothering them.
 It may be going for a walk in a quiet area, doing math, making art (although this is not necessarily boring) - anything that doesn't "excite" the mind and body.
 Do your best to stay off electronics.

-For those that have these thoughts before they sleep, a long routine before you go to bed that is free of light and technology is important.
+For those who have these thoughts before they sleep, a long routine before you go to bed that is free of light and technology is important.
 About 30 minutes before you sleep (or more if you can), turn off all technology and start preparing for sleep.
-Make sure that your routine is long enough that you're not done for all 30 minutes – this will give your mind time to wind down.
+Make sure that your routine is long enough that you're not done for all 30 minutes - this will give your mind time to wind down.
 By the time you go to sleep, many of the things that excite the mind will be taken away, and sleeping may be easier.